 - apply for a Short-term Study Visa for six months from your home country before you arrive in the UK; or

-- apply to enter the UK as a short-term student when you arrive at the UK Border (generally a UK airport)
+- apply to enter the UK as a short-term student when you arrive at the UK Border (generally a UK airport).

 However, even as a non-visa national, if you are planning to study an English language course lasting more than six months (but up to the maximum 11 months), you must apply from outside of the UK (and if you are from certain countries you will have to pass a tuberculosis screening test before you apply).
 Additionally, if you have previously been refused a visa for any reason, you should apply in advance from outside of the UK.

-Note: some restrictions apply to Taiwanese passport holders who are applying for a Short-term Study Visa on arrival.
+Note: some restrictions apply to Taiwanese passport holders who are applying for a Short-term Study Visas on arrival.
 If the bio data page in your passport doesn’t include a personal ID number, you must apply for a Short-term Study Visa from outside the UK.

 Visa information is provided for guidance only.
 Detailed up-to-date information on all student visas is available on the UK Visas and Immigration website.